nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Yeah.
 So so you can have 20.
 Fifteen twenty.
 Okay.
 Perfect.

-Oh, what is the land speed velocity even on the lead in Carson?
+Oh, what is the land speed velocity even on the lead in Karsten?
 Oh, crap.
 I don't I don't wanna go too far because I wanna get nailed.
 You have armor.
 They're just little people.

 Well, except you can you can you can always fireball.
 I mean, you can always throw some fire because you have that slowly.
 The rest of us will rest of us will be up there with you soon.
 And by the rest of us, I mean, Kihir.
 I go way I go almost out.